ACCOUNTABILITY RATINGS & REPORTS

 The state ratings are determined by three factors: Student Achievement, School Progress, and “Closing the Gaps.”
 Student Achievement is measured solely by STAAR test results at the elementary and middle school level.
 College, career and military readiness as well as graduation rate are factored in for high schools.
 School Progress measures academic growth or relative performance on STAAR tests.
 Closing the Gaps looks at multiple factors (academic achievement, federal graduation or growth status, English language proficiency, and school quality or student success) for all students and also for several student sub-groups.
 Complete information on the state accountability results can be found at: txschools.gov.

-In addition to state accountability ratings, Dripping Springs ISD shares Federal Report Cards for the state, the district, and each of the district's campuses; these also are available on the Texas Education Agency (TEA) website.
+In addition to state accountability ratings, Dripping Springs ISD shares Federal Report Cards for the state, the district, and each of the district's campuses.

-Those who have difficulty accessing this report of have questions about the information it contains should contact the campus principal or the DSISD Office of Learning and Innovation.
+Those who have difficulty accessing this report or have questions about the information it contains should contact the campus principal or the DSISD Learning and Innovation Department.